cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 ## 3. Power Platform Tenant Isolation

-Power Platform tenant isolation is different from Azure AD-wide tenant restriction.
-It does not impact Azure AD-based access outside of Power Platform.
-Power Platform tenant isolation only works for connectors using Azure AD-based authentication, such as Office 365 Outlook or SharePoint.
+Power Platform tenant isolation is different from Microsoft Entra wide tenant restriction.
+It does not impact Microsoft Entra -based access outside of Power Platform.
+Power Platform tenant isolation only works for connectors using Microsoft Entra -based authentication, such as Office 365 Outlook or SharePoint.
 The default configuration in Power Platform has tenant isolation set to **Off**, allowing for cross-tenant connections to be established.
-A user from tenant A using a Power App with a connector can seamlessly establish a connection to tenant B if using appropriate Azure AD credentials.
+A user from tenant A using a Power App with a connector can seamlessly establish a connection to tenant B if using appropriate Microsoft Entra ID credentials.

 If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn on tenant isolation.
-Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Azure AD-secured data source.
+Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Microsoft Entra -secured data source.

 ### Policies